-The MAO also provides free Saturday figure drawing clinics every fall, winter and summer semester.
+The MAO also hosts the Saturday Drawing Clinics, a free Saturday figure drawing session every fall, winter and summer semester.
 Registered CCS students, faculty and alumni are encouraged to attend.
 This is not a formal class.
 However, if an attendee requests instruction or an informal critique, the Director of Multicultural Affairs or any other faculty member in attendance provides that help.
 Attendees work in their sketchbooks, complete class assignments or merely work to improve their figure rendering skills.